 As company founder Bruce McGlenn reflects, “Both hunting and writing are ways of tuning into our surroundings and expanding our awareness.
 Going deeper into both skills — and reflecting on how they compliment each other — helps push the boundaries of your skills as an outdoorsperson.
 I started a hunting journal when I was 10 and look back on it with fond memories.”

-Registration Deposit: $500 (additional $300 per accompanied child) due six weeks prior to start of course to secure your spot.
-Total Course Fee due at the conclusion of the course.
+Registration Deposit (to secure your spot): $500 (additional $300 per accompanied child) Additional Course Fee of your choosing is due at the conclusion of the course.

 Included with Instruction: Gourmet meals prepared by a professional Danish chef (locally grown and wild food, breakfast, lunch & dinner - Thursday Lunch to Sunday Lunch), a small portion of lamb from the butchering (wrapped for your freezer), custom engraved Buck knife (for field dressing and boning - yours to keep), course materials, tools, and equipment, on-site camping (camping tents available on a limited basis, and upgraded accommodations available), guest speakers, lively dialogue, and access to online community of past participants, which is growing by the month.

 Arrive by noon on the start date.
 Contact us about arriving the night before if that is more convenient.

 • Ethics, safety, history & philosophy of the hunt

 • Where to hunt (maps & research); Public lands; Scouting